 What is a business intelligence analyst?

-What does a business intelligence analyst do?
+What does a BI analyst do?

 BI analysts spend a lot of their time analysing data in order to identify company weaknesses and formulate solutions to these problems.
 To do this, BI analysts are responsible for some of the following tasks: